-Up to this point, we have shown that the international effects of a US monetary policy shock vary over time and that the degree of trade and financial globalization explains cross-country variation of these spillovers.
-A natural further question is to ask whether the relationship between spillovers and globalization has also changed over time.
-In other words, whether for example de-facto trade globalization has always acted as a cushion to the monetary policy shock.
+facto trade globalization has always acted as a cushion to the monetary policy shock.
 We do this by running the same panel regression as before but using an extending window for the observations.
 We start using only the first four observations and then go forward until the end of the sample period.
-The estimated coefficients along with one-standard error bounds are depicted in Figure 9, with the first panel showing results on international output effects, the middle panel those on exchange rates and the bottom panel the ones on global equity prices.
+The estimated coefficients along with 1-standard-error bounds are depicted in Fig. 9, with Figs 9(a), 9(d), 9(g) and 9(j) showing results on international output effects, Figs 9(b), 9(e), 9(h) and 9(k) those on exchange rates and Figs 9(c), 9(f), 9(i) and 9(l) those on global equity prices.

-A striking observation that emerges from these regressions is the changing correlation of the globalization indexes and the trough / peak effects in the very early part of the sample up until 1992.
+A striking observation that emerges from these regressions is the changing correlation of the globalization indices and the trough or peak effects in the very early part of the sample until 1992.
 This holds equally true for output, exchange rate and equity price effects and for all measures of globalization.
-The reason for this is the changing dynamics of the globalization indices, also evident in Figure 8.
-They fall in the beginning of the sample and then start to rise during 1992.
-The effect of de-jure trade measures changes more strongly and frequently compared to the other globalization indicators.
-All estimated coefficients converge at the end of the sample period to the results shown in Table 3.
+The reason for this is the changing dynamics of the globalization indices, which are also evident in Fig. 8.
+They fall at the beginning of the sample and then start to rise during 1992.
+The effect of de jure trade measures changes more strongly and frequently compared with the other globalization indicators.
+All estimated coefficients converge at the end of the sample period to the results that are shown in Table 3.

 Summing up, we find that both trade and financial globalization can account for differences in international responses of output, equity prices and exchange rates.
-The distinction between de-facto measures (i.e., outcomes) and de-jure measures (i.e., policies) is crucial: Loosening de-jure measures amplifies spillovers to output and equity prices.
-It also triggers a greater sensitivity of the exchange rate to monetary policy tightening in the US.
-By contrast, a diverse trade base and a high degree of financial integration cushions the international effects of the US rate hike.
-The distinction between trade and financial globalization is less important since both measures have the same mitigating / amplifying effect on spillovers.
+The distinction between de facto measures (i.e. outcomes) and de jure measures (i.e. policies) is crucial: loosening de jure measures amplifies spillovers to output and equity prices.
+It also triggers a greater sensitivity of the exchange rate to tightening of monetary policy in the USA.
+By contrast, a diverse trade base and a high degree of financial integration cushion the international effects of the US rate hike.
+The distinction between trade and financial globalization is less important since both measures have the same mitigating or amplifying effect on spillovers.
 These results hold true over most of the sample period, which indicates a stable relationship between international spillovers and globalization.
-An exception to this is the early part of our sample, a period that showed different dynamics in globalization than the rest of the observation period.
+An exception to this is the early part of our sample: a period that showed dynamics in globalization that were different from those of the rest of the observation period.

-5 Closing remarks
+5. Closing remarks

-This paper analyzes the international effects of a US monetary tightening taking explicitly into account that the extent of spillovers might have changed over time.
-For that purpose, we develop a time-varying parameter global vector autoregression with stochastic volatility and use shadow interest rates with sign restrictions to identify the monetary policy shock.
+This paper analyses the international effects of US monetary tightening taking explicitly into account that the extent of spillovers might have changed over time.
+For that, we develop a TVP GVAR model with SV and use shadow interest rates with sign restrictions to identify the monetary policy shock.
 Our econometric model yields a consistent framework for the analysis of monetary policy during normal times, as well as during the zero lower bound period.
-We further assess the global drivers of these spillovers focusing on new measures of trade and financial globalization.
+We further assess the global drivers of these spillovers, focusing on new measures of trade and financial globalization.